aws-samples/cilium-service-mesh-on-eks/README.md

 configure_kubectl = "aws eks --region us-west-2 update-kubeconfig --name terraform"
 ```

 It takes ~15 minutes for an EKS cluster creation process to complete.

+> [!NOTE]
-Update kubeconfig using the command provided in the Terraform output.
+> Update you kubeconfig file using the command provided in the Terraform output to access the Kubernetes API.

-Verify that the worker nodes status is `Ready` by doing `kubectl get nodes`.
+Verify that the worker nodes status is `Ready` by `kubectl get nodes`.

 ### Step 3 - Deploy Cilium on EKS cluster with Helm